This summer was about healing my hip and my heart.

 Life is so different (so much better!) now that I don't bash myself all day.

-I would love to help you feel better, too.
+I'd love to help you feel better, too.

 Want to get each post delivered straight to your inbox?